 How to Apply

-Visit your local USDA Service Center at www.nrcs.usda.gov/getstarted.
+Visit your local USDA Service Center or go online to www.nrcs.usda.gov/getstarted.

 Through CSP, NRCS will provide financial and technical assistance to eligible producers to conserve and enhance soil, water, air, and related natural resources on their land.

 - Nonindustrial Private Forest

 - Agricultural Land Under the Jurisdiction of an Native American Tribe or Tribal Nation

 - And other Private Agricultural Land (including Cropped Woodland, Marshes, and Agricultural Land used for the Production of Livestock) on which Resource Concerns Related to Agricultural Production Could be Addressed.â€‹

 To initiate the use of the Conservation Measurement Tool (CMT) during the CSP application process, you'll work with NRCS field personnel to define your Operation Baseline Data.
 The CMT will use this data, in part, to determine the conservation performance for existing and additional conservation activities.